riddhi-testcases/Link-Saver-and-AI-Summarizer/README.md

 # Link Saver + AI Summary - Bookmarks with a Brain

-A modern web application for saving and organizing bookmarks with automatic AI-powered summaries.
-Built with React, TypeScript, and Supabase.
+A modern web application for saving and organizing bookmarks with automatic AI-powered summaries using Jina AI.
+Built with React, TypeScript and Supabase.

 ![LinkSaver](public/1..png)
 *Link Saver page with sign in/sign out options*